 As the threshold for the new connections measure is the same in both the Victorian and national GSL payments schemes, and the number of GSLs paid has been declining, there is no strong rationale to change the threshold.
-We therefore propose to retain the current threshold for the new connections measure (on the agreed date).
+We will therefore retain the current threshold for the new connections measure (on the agreed date).

-4.2.7 PUBLIC LIGHT REPAIR
+4.2.7 Public light repair